Kirom/CheckPvPAssistant/README.md

 A World of Warcraft addon that adds convenient access to [Check-PvP.fr](https://check-pvp.fr) player profiles through right-click context menus.
 Supports LFG search results and applicants and generates full URLs for the player that is selected by default and can be copied to the clipboard immediately with Ctrl+C.

+**NEW in v1.4.0: In-Game Options Menu!** Configure all addon settings directly through the game's Interface Options panel.

 ## Features

 - **Right-click integration**: Access Check-PvP URLs directly from player context menus